 By Review Staff

-Click to order Subspecies at Amazon.
+Click to order the Subspecies I-III Blu-ray collection at Amazon.

 Your purchase helps pay the bills at this website!

-So it was with Subspecies, a 1991 vampire horror/romance that resonated with direct-to-video connoisseurs with its good-enough-to-be-spooky stop-motion special effects and spectacular moody atmospherics thanks to location filming in then-newly post-revolution Romania.
+So it was with Subspecies, a 1991 vampire horror/romance that resonated with direct-to-video connoisseurs with its good-enough-to-be-spooky stop-motion special effects and moody atmospherics thanks to location filming in then-newly post-revolution Romania.